SepticNearby LogoSepticNearby.com

 What should I do before the truck arrives?

-To make the service as efficient as possible, please clear the path to the septic tank area.
-Ensure the driveway is unobstructed and any gates are unlocked.
-If you know the location of your tank's lids, clearing the grass or soil from them beforehand can save time and potential digging fees.
-Lastly, for the safety of your pets and the technician, please secure any animals before the scheduled arrival time.
+To ensure a smooth service visit, clear a path to the septic tank area for the truck and its hoses.
+Unlock any gates.
+If you know the location of your tank's lids, uncovering them beforehand can save time and money.
+Lastly, for their safety and the technician's, please secure any pets or children away from the work area.

 Sources